-- 1. Provisions - a.
-At the beginning of each school year, each teacher will be granted thirteen (13) days of paid leave. - b.
+- a.
+At the beginning of each school year, each teacher will be granted thirteen (13) days of paid leave.
+Each teacher shall accrue unused leave from year to year of employment.
+Any teacher hired on or after July 1, 2012 shall have their accrued leave capped at one hundred (100) days.
+At the end of each school year, any days in excess of one hundred (100) shall be paid to the employee at the rate of \$120 for every eight (8) hours of leave. - b.
 Leave is not intended for recreational use or to extend holidays or any breaks/vacations.
 Violations could result in docked day/s at the employee's per diem. - c.
 Every effort will be made by the teacher to notify the building principal at least 24 hours in advance of planned leave.
 Planned leave that extends more than 2 days will require prior notification to the principal which will include nature and duration of the leave.
 Every effort will be made by the teacher to secure a qualified substitute for the duration of the leave.
 Each teacher will be paid the normal rate of pay for the approved leaves. - d.
 When on leave of absence, leave accrued will neither be lost nor accumulated.
 Upon return to duty, an employee will begin with that total accumulated at the time the leave commenced. - e.
 If a teacher is absent from school on a teacher-pupil contact day for reasons falling under the provisions of this policy, every effort will be made to hire a qualified substitute teacher. - f.
 The Sick Leave Bank procedures may allow a teacher to request and be granted days of leave for extended illness or disability in excess of the approved number of days allowed. - g.
 Teachers will be able to take leave in hourly increments when absent from work to care for themselves or a family member.
 Healthy Families and Workplace Act requires employers allow leave for the following reasons: - 1.
-A mental or physical illness, injury, or health condition that prevents the employee from working: - 2.
-Obtain a medical diagnosis, care, preventative care or treatment of a mental or physical illness, injury, or health condition; - 3.
+A mental or physical illness, injury, or health condition that prevents the employee from working;

+- 2. Obtain a medical diagnosis, care, preventative care or treatment of a mental or physical illness, injury, or health condition; - 3.
 Care for a family member who has a mental or physical illness, injury, or health condition who needs to obtain a medical diagnosis, care, or treatment of that condition, or needs to obtain preventive care; - 4.
 Medical attention for the employee or employee's family member to recover from a mental or physical illness, injury, or health condition caused by domestic abuse, sexual assault, or criminal harassment; - 5.
-Obtain services from a victim services organization as a result of domestic abuse, sexual assault, or criminal harassment: - 6.
-Obtain mental health or other counseling as a result of domestic abuse, sexual assault, or criminal harassment: - 7.
+Obtain services from a victim services organization as a result of domestic abuse, sexual assault, or criminal harassment; - 6.
+Obtain mental health or other counseling as a result of domestic abuse, sexual assault, or criminal harassment; - 7.
 Seek relocation due to domestic abuse, sexual assault, or criminal harassment; - 8.
-Seek legal services, including preparation for or participation in a civil or criminal proceeding relating to or resulting from the domestic abuse, sexual assault, or criminal harassment; - 9.
-To care for a child whose school or place of care has closed due to a public health emergency a.
+Seek legal services, including preparation for or participation in a civil or criminal proceeding relating to or resulting from the domestic abuse, sexual assault, or criminal harassment: - 9.
+To care for a child whose school or place of care has closed due to a public health emergency 2.
+Payment for Accumulated Paid Leave a.
 Eligibility Criteria